-After the Round 2 NOFA seeking to procure proposals from owners and developers of multifamily housing to finance construction, reconstruction, rehabilitation or acquisition of multifamily properties impacted by Hurricane Harvey, HCDD awarded \$174.4 million in June 2020 for 15 proposals to create more affordable homes.
+After the Round 2 NOFA seeking to procure proposals from owners and developers of multifamily housing to finance construction, reconstruction, rehabilitation or acquisition of multifamily properties impacted by Hurricane Harvey, HCDD awarded \$174.4 million for 15 proposals to bring more affordable housing in June 2020.
 These proposals seek to replace or renovate rental homes lost or damaged during Hurricane Harvey.
 These developments will yield almost 3,500 new rental homes in Houston, leveraging other funding sources and HTCs.
-About 3,100 of these homes will be available to low- and moderate-income renters.
+About 3,100 of these homes will be targeted to low- and moderate-income renters.

-The estimated investment in the City for the all developments in the program exceeds three-quarters of \$1 billion.
+The estimated investment in the City for the all developments in the program exceeds three quarters of \$1 billion.